layneios/iOSAwesomeBlogPost/README.md

 # iOSAwesomeBlogPost
-An iOS awesome blog post backup, convenience to
+An iOS awesome blog post backup, convenience to search.